EnglishZorrito, the one and only!

 We break this down properly in PVPC vs free market and fixed vs indexed tariffs.
 The short version:

-• PVPC is usually the cheapest option when renewable generation is high and gas dependency is low — but it's volatile.
+• PVPC is usually the cheapest option when renewable generation is high and gas dependency is low — but it remains more volatile than a fixed tariff.
 If an unexpectedly high bill in a bad month would stress you, avoid it.

 • Fixed gives you a predictable bill.
 You pay a margin for that predictability.

-• Indexed sits in between: it tracks the wholesale market but with a margin or cap layered on.
+• Indexed sits in between: it tracks the wholesale market but with a margin.

 Frequently asked questions

 What's the cheapest kWh price of the day?
-Usually off-peak hours (early morning, weekends, national bank holidays) and midday when solar generation is high.
+On PVPC, usually off-peak hours (early morning, weekends, national bank holidays) and midday when solar generation is high.
 The most expensive peak hours are typically evenings on weekdays.
+The futures component smooths these extremes versus the pre-reform setup.

 Is "kWh price" the same as "electricity price"?
 Not exactly.
-In casual Spanish, "precio luz" usually means power term + energy term + taxes added together. "kWh price" refers only to the energy consumed.
+In casual Spanish, precio luz usually means power term + energy term + taxes added together.
+Precio kWh refers only to the energy consumed.

 Why does my bill go up in winter even when the kWh price doesn't change much?
 Because you use more kWh: heating, longer lighting hours, heavier appliance use.
 The main driver of your bill isn't the €/kWh, it's how much you consume.